weak-head/leetcode/README.md

 coverage html
 ```

-### Create skeleton for a new problem and update Readme
+### Create skeleton for a new problem and update the readme

 ```bash
 pip install requests argparse termcolor